rmotr-group-projects/pyp-w3-gw-decorators-toolbox/README.md

 ### `memoized` decorator

-This decorator should keep track of previous executions of the decorated function.
+This decorator should keep track of previous executions of the decorated function and the result of the invokations.
 If the decorated function is execution again using the same set of arguments sent in the past, the result must be immediately returned by an internal cache instead of re executing the same code again.
 Example:

 ```python
 @memoized